readyready15728/misc/awakemud-notes.md

 * Medkits can be used more than once.
 * Powell's Technical Books in Portland sells decking-related merchandise and practices related skills.
 Also the back room guy buys paydata.
 * Jimmy Smith at Smith's Pub offers work.
+(Requires invitation which can be found from doing runs for Bunny.)
 * The ferry in the north of West Tacoma can take you to a mysterious ship known as the Bradenton.
 * The secretary at Lone Star 17th Precinct offers work.